stmorse/stmorse.github.io/_posts/2022-12-23-gaussian-process.md

 ## Next steps

 Of course GPs are a rich topic, and we are barely scratching the surface.
-On the mathematical front, natural next steps would be in a few directions: 1) looking inward, explore more carefully the kernel, model selection, the Gaussian itself; 2) looking at connections between the GP and other models, like the SVM; 3) looking at the GP's use in other applications, for example in neural networks or stochastic processes (like the log-Gaussian Cox process).
+On the mathematical front, some natural next steps would be in a few directions: 1) looking inward, explore more carefully the kernel, model selection, the Gaussian itself; 2) looking at connections between the GP and other models/structures, like the SVM, or Brownian motion; 3) looking at the GP's use as a building block in other applications, for example in neural networks or stochastic processes (like the log-Gaussian Cox process).

 On the coding front, it would be good to familiarize with some of the popular libraries for GPs, like [`sklearn`'s](https://scikit-learn.org/stable/modules/gaussian_process.html) or [GPflow](https://www.gpflow.org) which uses Tensorflow, or several others [listed here](http://gaussianprocess.org).
 It's also natural to want to test drive this on some datasets, which we didn't do here because this post is already way too long haha.